afnanaltowairqi/French-Onion-Soup/README.md

 # French-Onion-Soup-CSS(Position)

 ### Description
-The objective is to design a webpage using only CSS positioning properties to match the provided design image.
+The objective is to design a webpage using only CSS Position properties to match the provided design image.

 ### Tools:
 - HTML